 Whenever it is energetically allowed by the mass difference between neighboring isobars, a nucleus Z may capture one of its own atomic electrons and transform to the isobar of atomic number Z − 1 (Table 1).
 Usually the electron-capture (EC) transition involves an electron from the K shell of atomic electrons, because these innermost electrons have the greatest probability density of being in or near the nucleus.
 See also: Electron capture

 In EC transitions, a proton p bound in the parent nucleus absorbs an electron e− and changes to a bound neutron n.
-The disintegration energy is carried away by an emitted neutrino ν as in transition (32).
+The decay energy is carried away by an emitted neutrino ν as in transition (32).

 The residual nucleus may be left either in its ground level or in an excited level from which gamma-ray emission follows.
 EC transitions compete with all cases of positron beta-particle decay.
-EC has an energetic advantage over β+ decay equivalent to the mass of two electrons, or 1.02 MeV, because in transition (32) one electron mass e− enters on the left and is available, whereas in decay (22) one electron mass β+ must be produced as a product of the positron beta-particle decay.
+EC has an energetic advantage over β+ decay equivalent to the mass of two electrons, or 1.02 MeV, because in transition in equation 32, one electron mass e− enters on the left and is available, whereas in the decay in equation 22, one electron mass β+ must be produced as a product of the positron beta-particle decay.
 For example, in the radioactive decay of 6429Cu, twice as many transitions go by EC to 6428Ni as go by positron beta decay to the same decay product.
 In the heavy, high-Z elements, EC is greatly favored over the competing β+ decay, and examples of measurable β+ decay are practically unknown for Z greater than 80, although there are a large number of examples of electron capture.
 As the energy for decay increases beyond 1.02 MeV, the probability of β+ decay increases relative to EC and dominates at several megaelectronvolts of energy.

 Gamma-ray decay involves a transition between two excited levels of a nucleus, or between an excited level and the ground level.
 A nucleus in its ground level cannot emit any gamma radiation.
-Therefore gamma-ray decay occurs only as a sequel of one of the processes in Table 1 or of some other process whereby the product nucleus is left in an excited state.
+Therefore, gamma-ray decay occurs only as a sequel of one of the processes in Table 1 or of some other process whereby the product nucleus is left in an excited state.
 Such additional processes include gamma rays observed following the fusion of two nuclei, as occurs in bombarding 58Ni with 16O to form an excited compound nucleus of 74Kr.
 This compound nucleus first promptly gives off a few particles like two neutrons to leave 72Kr* or two protons to leave 72Se*, both of which will be in excited states which will emit gamma rays.
-Or one may excite states in a nucleus by the Coulomb force between two nuclei when they pass close to each other but do not touch (their separation is greater than the sum of the radii of the two nuclei).
+Alternatively, one may excite states in a nucleus by the Coulomb force between two nuclei when they pass close to each other but do not touch (their separation is greater than the sum of the radii of the two nuclei).
 There are also other nuclear reactions such as induced nuclear fission that leave nuclei in excited states to undergo gamma decay.
 See also: Coulomb excitation

 Gamma rays carry away energy, linear momentum, and angular momentum, and account for changes of angular momentum, parity, and energy between excited levels in a given nucleus.
-This leads to a set of gamma-ray selection rules for nuclear decay and a classification of gamma-ray transitions as “electric” or as “magnetic” multipole radiation of multipole order 2l where l = 1 is called dipole radiation, l = 2 is quadrupole radiation, and l = 3 is octupole, l being the vector change in nuclear angular momentum.
+This leads to a set of gamma-ray selection rules for nuclear decay and a classification of gamma-ray transitions as “electric” or as “magnetic” multipole radiation of multipole order 2l, where l = 1 is called dipole radiation, l = 2 is quadrupole radiation, and l = 3 is octupole, l being the vector change in nuclear angular momentum.
 The most common type of gamma-ray transition in nuclei is the electric quadrupole (E2).
 There are cases where several hundred gamma rays with different energies are emitted in the decays of atoms of only one isotope.
 See also: Multipole radiation

 Mean life for transitions